 Let the first inch or so of soil dry out between waterings.
 Use your fingertip to push into the top of the soil and check for dampness or dryness; don’t just try to judge the soil moisture by how it looks.

-You can also use a moisture meter to get a more precise soil reading, like this popular one from XLUX.
+You can also use a moisture meter to get a more precise soil reading.

 Comfortable Room Temperature